Explore the Server Configuration

 The Edit Document dialog

 The document consists of a series of key-value pairs (or, as they are sometimes expressed, name-value pairs).
 You can make modifications to key-values directly in this editor.
-As will be demonstrated later, Couchbase Server allows you to search for keys, and return the corresponding values, by means of a query.
+As will be demonstrated later, Couchbase Server allows you to search for keys and return the corresponding values by using a query.
 For example, here, if you searched on the name country, you would return the value United States; if on the name icao, the value MLA.

 If you make changes in the Edit Document dialog, click Save to save your changes.
 If you want to create a new document based on an existing document, you can click the Make a copy of this document button (described next).
 If you want to create an entirely new document, you can click the ADD DOCUMENT button in the upper-right.